 You get a chance to wander through different trails that lead you to a viewing forest filled with mangrove habitats.
 There are also lots of birds to see.

-Even if your photographer, you would definitely enjoy it
+If your photographer, you would definitely enjoy it!

 Sand Key Barrier Island